syyePhenomenol/RandoMapMod/README.md

     - If the first step in the route is to benchwarp, hold the indicated key/controller bind to do the benchwarp.
     - A compass arrow will point to the next transition you need to go to.
 The shown route gets updated after every transition.
     - The Quick Map also shows the list of unchecked/visited/vanilla transitions for the current room.
+- `CTRL-S`: Toggle including stags in the pathfinder on/off.
+- `CTRL-D`: Toggle including dreamgate in the pathfinder on/off.
 - `CTRL-B`: Toggle including benchwarp in the pathfinder on/off.

 ## Customization